oddbird/oddsite/content/2017/03/06/pattern-making.rst

 ----------

 We use the same approach
-for colors, sizes, and fonts — with additional helpers to manage contrast-ratios, modular-scales (when needed), robust webfont imorting, and (most importantly) automated style guides.
+for colors, sizes, and fonts – with additional helpers to manage contrast-ratios, modular-scales (when needed), robust webfont importing, and (most importantly) automated style guides.